nicoleb1661/SeniorProject/README.md

     Karandeep Singh

     Copyright 2018.
 All rights reserved.
-    Any use of this code without permission is prohbibited.
+    Any use of this code without permission is prohibited.